 My second film explores family preservation.
 The Emmy-nominated documentary On Life’s Terms: Mothers in Recovery follows five moms in a women and children’s residential treatment program over three years.
 The women learn parenting and recovery skills, gain pride and become self-sufficient.
 My intention was to encourage empathy for these stigmatized moms.
 The truth is, there are underlying issues of abuse that contribute to self-medicating with substances.
 And like all mothers, they love their children.
 The film aired on public television, and combats stereotypes about the mothers for service providers, medical professionals and treatment programs.

 Making the documentary Piece of Mind presents unique challenges.
-From my conversations with folks about the stories in Piece of Mind, I realize that severe mental illness is a tough topic for people.
+From my conversations with folks about the stories in Piece of Mind, I realize that severe medical brain disorders is a tough topic for people.
 I feel the best way to address this is to make a beautiful film.
 Beauty has the power to elevate story and make the difficult palatable.
 This will be accomplished by telling personal stories with honesty and heart, shadow puppet scenes to animate key events, a moving film score and revealing humane solutions.